Rhythmic gymnastics: Soviet Union

 Before the breakup of the Soviet Union in 1991, Soviet rhythmic gymnasts were engaged in a fierce competition with Bulgaria.
-The first World Championships held in 1963 in Budapest, Hungary was won by Soviet gymnast Ludmila Savinkova, and in 1967 in Copenhagen, Denmark, the first group championship was also won by the USSR.
+The first World Championships held in 1963 in Budapest, Hungary was won by Soviet gymnast Ludmila Savinkova, and in 1967 in Copenhagen, Denmark, the first group championship was won by the USSR.

 Other Soviet World all-around champions in individuals included Elena Karpuchina, Galima Shugurova and Irina Deriugina.
 Marina Lobatch became the first Soviet to win the Olympic Games in the 1988 Seoul Olympics.
 In 1991, The Unified Team was formed and two Soviet/Ukrainian gymnasts competed at the 1992 Summer Olympics in Barcelona; Olexandra Tymoshenko won gold and Oxana Skaldina won bronze.